cn0047/stash/ed/t.algorithms/README.md

 Factorial: `5! = 5 * 4 * 3 * 2 * 1 = 120`

+Palindrome word which reads the same backward as forward: `madam, racecar, 10801`.

 Binary decision diagram (BDD) -  is a data structure that is used to represent a Boolean function.
 On a more abstract level, BDDs can be considered